joy98/hello-world/README.md

 # hello-world
 Getting started in the technical world.
-Interested in data science and open source projects.
+Interested in data science and projects.